joshuaungheanu/cella-ant-12/README.txt

 TEAM: JRP

 INTRO:
 	For this project, we had to use the cella ant #12 algorithm and create a display using Javascript on an HTML webpage.
-Cella ant #12 function is determined by the number 1100 in binary--where 1 means turn left, and 0 means turn right.
+Cella ant #12 function is determined by the number 1100 inbinary--where 1 means turn left, and 0 means turn right.
 For         visuals, each bit is assigned a color: 0 = black, 1 = red, 2 = yellow, 3 = blue.
 The algorithm is displayed using       	   these colors.
 The Cella Ant #12 will move 1000 moves before ending, thus letting use see how the algorithm works.

 CONTENTS:
 	CellAnt.html